thymeleaf/thymeleaf-docs/docs/articles/thvsjsp.md

 created twice for the same Spring MVC application: once using Thymeleaf and another time using JSP, JSTL and the Spring tag libraries.

 All the code seen here comes from a working application.
-You can download the source code of such application from the [documentation page](/documentation.html).
+You can view or download the source code from [its GitHub repo](https://github.com/thymeleaf/thymeleafexamples-thvsjsp).

 Common requirements
 -------------------